With just one month to go, I’m already starting to get excited for Halloween!

 REAL PUMPKINS GO OFF!!!

-And they WILL leave a nasty puddle on your floor if you don’t get rid when they do.
+They WILL leave a nasty puddle on your floor if you don’t get rid when they start to go.

 Lesson learned.
 Sorry Beloved!